Skip to main content

 Permissions and access control

-• Only the workspace owner can generate and view the Master API key.
+• Only the team/workspace owner can generate and view the Team key.

 • The key must be created manually.

-• A Master API key is unique to its workspace.
+• A Team key is unique to its team/workspace.

 Acting on behalf of a user